Registration Coming Soon!

 Plaques to first place in main event sections, based on the following US Chess tiebreaks: Cumulative, Average Opposition Rating cut one.

-By registering for or attending this event, players and guests grant permission to CCC to take and use photographs and video for purposes related to the event.
+By registering for or attending this event and side events, players and guests grant permission to CCC to take and use photographs and video for purposes related to the event.